The latest webinar recording for Inner Circle members is now available below.

 These are both obvious reasons as to why you want to work with a qualified strength and conditioning coach or personal trainer that can help identify and address your mobility concerns.
 But what if you don’t have the access to a great coach and just want to start a home workout program or buy a generic gym membership?

-Here are 3 tools that I recommend for you to get more out of your programs in 2013.
+Here are 3 tools that I recommend for you to get more out of your programs.
 For a small amount of money, you can start your own package of tools that you can use at home between workouts.
 Use these tools daily for 10 minutes and you’ll move and feel better between workouts, which will allow you to get more from your programs.

 Foam rollers are a staple for many people and certainly not anything new.
 While foam rollers are popular at the gym before a workout, having one at home to use between workouts is a must as well.
 Many people consider a foam roller a “self-myofascial release” tool.
 I’m not sure if we are making any significant fascial changes when we foam roll, but the combination of the compression on the tissue and movement associated with foam rolling likely has a positive effect on neuromodulating tissue soreness and tightness.
 What does this mean for you?
 You’ll feel better and move better when you are done!